darren-tpk/read_win/README.md

 read_win
 ========

-A Python-based reader for WIN-format seismic data.
+A Python-based reader for WIN-format seismic and infrasound data.

 Overview
 --------